aumartinez/eom-demo/README.md

 4. Add form

-5. Create PHP webservice script, using an MVC basic framework for PHP, a controller called WS is added
+5. Create PHP webservice script, using a basic MVC framework for PHP, a controller called WS is added

 ```php
 <?php